click on photo to go back...

 He portrayed Philip Gault (The Whisperer) on NBC Radio's The Whisperer (Jun 30.
 1951 -) Lawyer Philip Galt, due to a college football injury, lost his voice and can only speak in an eerie whisper.
 Galt infiltrates "the syndicate" in his native Central City to bring down organized crime from within; to the underworld, he becomes known as the Whisperer.
 Later, his voice is restored through surgery, but he continues to lead a double life as the Whisperer, relaying instructions by telephone from the syndicate bosses in New York (who don't know he's a mole) to their lackeys in Central City, whom Galt is actually setting up...

 On August 31.
-1952 Carleton played in "Statement In Full" an episode of Hollywood Star Playhouse, another radio dramatic anthology series.
+1952 Carleton played in "Statement In Full" an episode of Hollywood Star Playhouse on CBS, another radio dramatic anthology series.
 In that episode Marilyn Monroe played a murderess.

 On August 31.
 1952 Carleton played in "Statement In Full" an episode of "Hollywood Star Playhouse", another radio dramatic anthology series.
 In that episode Marilyn Monroe played a murderess.On August 31.
 1952 Carleton played in "Statement In Full" an episode of "Hollywood Star Playhouse", another radio dramatic anthology series.
 In that episode Marilyn Monroe played a murderess.